worldcoin/idkit-js/idkit/README.md

 # IDKit JS Widget

-This folder (`/idkit`) contains the main code for the JS widget.
+This folder (`/idkit`) contains the main code for the widget.
 For instructions on **how to use the widget**, please refer to the repository's main [README](/README.md).

 ## ℹ️ About the codebase

 -   The widget is made to work mainly with vanilla JS code (no framework required).
-The starting point can be found in `vanilla.tsx`.
+The starting point can be found in `src/vanilla.tsx`.
--   The React wrapper is found on `index.ts` (and is exported as `IDKitWidget`).
+-   The React wrapper is found on `src/components/IDKitWidget/index.ts`.

 ## 🧑‍💻 Development & testing